Tahmasp I's Kakhetian and Kartlian campaigns: Fifth march

 Shah Tahmasp once again ordered Shahverdi Sultan Ziyadoglu, the ruler of Karabakh, to attack the Georgians and suppress their rebellion.
 Leading the Karabakh warriors, he marched from Ganja and encountered the Georgian forces on May 1, 1561.
 The Georgian army, armed with light weapons, was not as swift as the Qizilbash cavalry.
 Quickly, the Georgians were defeated and fled from the battlefield.
-The defeated troops of Kartli retreated northward to the city of Qori.
-Levan's son, Qurgin, along with a thousand warriors, was mercilessly slain.
+The defeated troops of Kartli retreated northward to the city of Gori.
+Levan's son, George, along with a thousand warriors, was mercilessly slain.
 The consequences of this event were recorded in one of Kartli's palace chronicles as follows:

 Upon hearing the news of his son's death, Levan's heart was engulfed in flames of sorrow, and tears of blood streamed from his eyes.
 All the Georgians donned black mourning attire.

 The defeat in this battle had long-lasting consequences.
 It shattered hopes of achieving political and military unity under the general banner of Kakheti.
 Not only did it undermine the aspirations for independence among the Kakhetians, but it also deeply affected the royal family of Kartli on a spiritual level.
-While Simon continued to stubbornly reject Safavid rule, his brother, XI David, fearing his ongoing civil opposition and the unstable political situation, betrayed him and defected to the Safavid side.
+While Simon continued to stubbornly reject Safavid rule, his brother, David, fearing his ongoing civil opposition and the unstable political situation, betrayed him and defected to the Safavid side.
 In 1561, with the support of his followers, he came to the Safavid court in Qazvin and pledged allegiance to Shah Tahmasp.
-He embraced Islam and was thereafter recognized as Khan David.
+He embraced Islam and was thereafter recognized as Daud Khan.
 Shah Tahmasp acknowledged him as the ruler of Tbilisi and rewarded him with limited authority.
 According to the accounts of Iskandar Bey Munshi, under the rule of the Safavid Shah, he could rule, and "from this time onward, he served as one of the commanders of the Tbilisi fortress among the Qizilbash emirs, and worked as an advisor and mentor to Khan David".